menganha/pyblog/readme.md

-# PyBlog
+# Pyblog: A static blog site generator

-Pyblog is a script that allows you to create blogs by writing posts in markdown.
+Pyblog allows you to create simple and customizable blog sites with minimal effort.